 Or even better, go to a poor country in Africa or in Asia.
 I am sure that even the average wage in Romania seems like a fortune there.

 Tell those people that you are so poor because you pay 12 mortgages, 15 car loans and 30 student loans.
-Why did you take those if you didn’t have the money to pay them off?
+Why did you get those loans if you didn’t have the money to pay them off?
+Or at least the prospect of making enough money to cover for these costs?

 You can’t afford anything, can you?

-Here in Romania, most of the Eastern Europe and I am sure that many other poor countries, people never eat out.
+Here in Romania, most of the Eastern Europe and I am sure that many other poor countries, there are people who never eat at a restaurant.
 Did you see that?
 NEVER.
-For most eating out once every a couple of months equals special occasion.
+For most, eating out once every a couple of months equals luxury.
+A special occasion, a moment to Instagram the crap out of that moment.

 Those who eat out 4 times per MONTH are looked at with envy by others.
 Eat out 4 or 5 times per week?
-99% of the people here can’t afford that!
+99% of the people in Romania can’t afford that!
 Imagine how poor you would feel if you wouldn’t afford to eat out for a whole month!
-Or maybe two.
+Or maybe two, and instead you would have to cook everything at home – but not everything you’d like to eat.
+Just basic stuff.

-My parents have not been in a vacation for over 5 years.
+My parents have not been in a vacation for over 5 years now (if not more).
 That means over 5 years spent in the same house, in the same city, with the same people, working and feeling miserable because they can’t afford a vacation.
 THIS is poor.

 Upset you can’t afford all that expensive organic food?

 The price of a loaf of bread in Romania is the equivalent of 50 cents.
 Still a lot for many people.
 That nice steak you buy only to throw half of it because nobody wants to eat it?
-People here buy PORK BONES to make soup out of it and have something to eat.
+People here buy PORK BONES to make soup out of it and add some flavor to the water they call a soup.
+And it’s not used as a base for other foods – that is their meal!

-Recently, I was in a supermarket, a bit sad that I can’t buy daily good wine and I had a cheap $3 bottle in my bag.
-In front of me, an old lady was trying to pay for her bag of rice (we usually pay cash here in Romania) when the cashier told her there’s no need to give him the exact sum.
+Recently, I was in a supermarket, a bit sad that I can’t afford a bottle of good wine and instead I had a cheap $3 bottle in my basket.
+In front of me, an old lady was trying to pay for her bag of rice (we usually pay cash here in Romania) when the cashier told her there’s no need to give him the exact sum if she doesn’t have the entire amount (which she didn’t).

-Go tell people who are wearing the pair of pants from their Grandfathers that you’re on a “shopping ban” and you will only purchase 1 item of clothing per month.
+Go tell people who are wearing the pair of pants passed over from their Grandfather to their Father and then to them that you’re on a “shopping ban” and you will only purchase 1 item of clothing per month.

 Go on and complain that you are poor!